harryroper96/xray_abnormality_detector/README.md

 Please note that using the Kaggle API requires the setup of an authentication token, which can be done by following the instructions linked [here](https://www.kaggle.com/docs/api).

-Alternatively, those who wish to run the code without using the API can simply comment out the second code cell, download the data set directly from the Kaggle page linked in the acknowledgements section, and rename the zip file `pulmonary-chest-xray-abnormalities.zip`.
+Alternatively, those who wish to run the code without using the API can simply comment out the second code cell, download the data set directly from the Kaggle page linked in the acknowledgements section, and rename the zip file `pulmonary-chest-xray-abnormalities.zip`, storing it in the same directory as the notebook.

 ## Interpretation and Discussion of Results <a name="results"></a>